Exposure device operator candidates

 The CNSC recently updated the application forms for EDO certification.

 How to apply for EDO certification

 Submit the following information to apply for certification as an EDO:

 - A completed CNSC application form for certification as an EDO (FORM-EDO-I)

-- The $1,000 application fee, payable by credit card, or cheque or money order made payable to the Receiver General for Canada (see payment details)
+- The application fee of $1,040.36 (as of April 1, 2021), payable by credit card, or cheque or money order made payable to the Receiver General for Canada (see payment details)

 - A copy of a letter or certificate from a vocational training institute demonstrating that you have successfully completed a 40-hour EDO vocational training program

 - A completed CNSC EDO On-the-Job Training Attestation Form (FORM-EDO-I-OJT)

 - A copy of the EDO practical examination that you successfully completed within the past 12 months and that was administered by an authorized examiner (see a sample EDO practical examination from CSA PCP-09)